TheMegamind/Hubitat-Drivers/piholeV6BlockingControl/README.md

 ## License

 This project is licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
-Pi-hole® is a registered trademark of Pi-hole LLC.
-This driver is not affiliated with or endorsed by Pi-hole LLC.